sherman-jordan/pf2e-visioner/Actions.md

 | **Ignore Walls** ***(seek only)*** | Filter hidden walls and doors from seek results, and prevent the action from causing them to be discovered by the seeker. |

 # Attack Consequences
 When an actor `hidden` to or `undetected` by a target token attacks, they lose their advantageous visibility state by RAW.
-When such a token makes an attack, Visioner injects a callout into the associated chat card so the GM is able to quickly adjust visibility accordingly:
+When a token makes an attack, Visioner injects a callout into the associated chat card so the GM is able to quickly adjust visibility accordingly:

 ![Attack Consequences Chat](images/actions/attack_consequences_chat.png)

 `Apply Changes` applies the default recommendations without opening the dialog.
 For most actions, that would mean accepting the visibility changes recommended based on RAW and auto-detected conditions.
 For Attack Consequences, the default behavior (with AVS turned on) would remove any forced visibility state like `hidden` or `undetected` and allow AVS to decide based on environmental conditions on the scene.

+**Attack Consequences Dialog:**

 ![Attack Consequences Dialog](images/actions/attack_consequences_dialog.png)